eclipse-iceoryx/iceoryx/doc/design/logging.md

 lifetime and should therefore be placed in the data segment.

-The logger can only be set once and subsequent calls to `Logger::setActiveLogger` will not replace the logger anymore and log error messages to the existing logger and the desired new logger.
+The logger can only be set once and subsequent calls to `Logger::setActiveLogger` will not replace the logger anymore but log error messages to both the existing logger and the desired new logger.

 The call to `iox::log::Logger::init` will initialize the logger and needs to be done after `Logger::setActiveLogger`.